Computing the ideal class monoid of an order: Orders

 The following lemmas are useful for understanding how invertible ideals behave with respect to localizations at primes.

 \begin{lemma}{\cite[Theorem 12.3]{Ka49}} Let $T$ be a Noetherian ring.
 Then $T$ is a principal ideal ring if and only if every maximal ideal is principal. \end{lemma}

 \begin{lemma}{\cite[Proposition 7.4]{Gilmer92}} Let $T$ be a ring with finitely many maximal ideals and let $I$ be a $T$-ideal.
-Then $I$ is invertible in $T$ if and only if $I$ is principal and generated by a non-zero divisor. \end{lemma}

-\begin{lemma} Let $I$ be a fractional $R$-ideal.
-Then $I$ is invertible in $R$ if and only if $I_\p$ is principal for every prime $\p$ of $R$. \end{lemma} \begin{proof} Since $(R:I)_\p = (R_\p:I_\p)$, if $I$ is invertible then $I_\p$ is invertible and hence principal by Lemma \ref{lemma:invertilbeprincipal}.
-Conversely, we want to show that $I(R:I)=R$.
-Consider the inclusion map $\iota: I(R:I) \subseteq R$ and let $\p$ be a prime of $R$.
-By hypothesis there exists $x$ such that $I_\p=xR_\p$.
-Note that $x$ is a non-zero divisor since $I$ is a fractional ideal.
-Then
+Then $I$ is invertible in $T$ if and only if $I$ is principal and generated by a non-zero-divisor. \end{lemma} It is not difficult to prove the following. \begin{lemma} Let $I$ be a fractional $R$-ideal.
+Then $I$ is invertible if and only if $I_\p$ is principal for every prime $\p$ of $R$. \end{lemma} From the previous lemmas it is easy to deduce the following result. \begin{cor} Let $\p$ be a prime of $R$.
+Then $\p$ is invertible if and only if $R_\p$ is a principal ideal ring. \end{cor}

-which implies that $\iota$ is an isomorphism locally at every prime $\p$.
-Hence it is so also globally and the ideal $I$ is invertible in $R$. \end{proof}